learn-co-curriculum/precollege-intro-software-engineering-track/day-05/README.md

 </table>

 ## SWBATs
-+ Understand the purpose of Git and GitHub, commit locally, and push to a remote repository.
++ GIT - Understand the purpose of Git and GitHub, commit locally, and push to a remote repository.
-+ Create a class
++ OO - Create a class
-+ Explain what object orientation is and why we use it
++ OO - Explain what object orientation is and why we use it
-+ Create an instance of a class
++ OO - Create an instance of a class
-+ Add attributes (reader and writer methods) to a class
++ OO - Add attributes (reader and writer methods) to a class
-+ Use instance variables within a class use correct syntax in naming classes
++ OO - Use instance variables within a class use correct syntax in naming classes
-+ Create an initialize method to assign values to attributes when an instance is created
++ OO - Create an initialize method to assign values to attributes when an instance is created
-+ Create instance methods to have objects take action
++ OO - Create instance methods to have objects take action
-+ Convert scripted code into object oriented code
++ OO - Convert scripted code into object oriented code